AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/optional-features/eldritch-mind-tce.md

 tags:
 - ttrpg-cli/compendium/src/5e/tce
 - ttrpg-cli/optional-feature/ei
-aliases: ["Eldritch Mind"]
+aliases:
+- Eldritch Mind
 ---
 # Eldritch Mind
 *Source: Tasha's Cauldron of Everything p.
 71*
-You have advantage on Constitution saving throws that you make to maintain your [concentration](conditions.md#Concentration) on a spell.
+You have advantage on Constitution saving throws that you make to maintain your [concentration](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Concentration) on a spell.